 Physical Properties and Cleavage Planes of Dioptase

 Dioptase is not only visually stunning but also fascinating from a scientific perspective.
-This mineral exhibits a hexagonal crystal system, meaning its crystals form in a geometric arrangement that can be mesmerizing.
+This mineral exhibits a hexagonal crystal system, has a Mohs hardness of 5 (the same as tooth enamel), and a specific gravity of 3.28–3.35.
+On the Mohs scale, dioptase ranks 5, making it softer than emerald (which ranks 7.5–8).
+This lower hardness makes dioptase more prone to scratching and limits its use in jewelry compared to harder, similar-looking minerals like emerald, but also helps distinguish it from them.
 The vibrant green colour, sometimes verging on dark blue-green, is a standout feature that makes dioptase highly sought after among collectors and gem enthusiasts.
+Dioptase is most commonly found as clusters of small crystals, while large crystals are rare and highly prized for their size and clarity, though seldom available for gem-cutting due to their fragility and perfect cleavage.
 Some dioptase crystals are transparent, which increases their desirability and value.

-One of dioptase’s remarkable physical properties is its distinctive internal cleavage planes, which allow it to break along specific directions.
-This trait and its pyroelectric properties—generating an electric charge in response to temperature changes—make dioptase a unique and uncommon mineral.
+One of dioptase’s remarkable physical properties is its distinctive internal cleavage planes; dioptase exhibits perfect cleavage in three directions.
+This trait and its pyroelectric properties—generating an electric charge in response to temperature changes (pyroelectricity)—make dioptase a unique and uncommon mineral.

 These properties of dioptase contribute to its beauty and varied uses in crystal healing and other applications.